SELab-2/OSOC-1/docs/prerequisites.md

 ### Production
 #### Without docker
-If you are just using postgresql, then you should run and only follow the [lasts few steps](#postgresql-statements).
+If you are just using postgresql, then you should run the following and only follow the [last few steps](#postgresql-statements).
 ```shell
 psql -U $OSOC_DB_USERNAME $OSOC_DB_DBNAME -W
 ```